Alma Counsels His Son Corianton

 Just as an injured person would need to treat the injury, so would a person who has sinned and is spiritually sick need to repent in order to heal.

-To repent, Corianton needed to follow the four steps of repentance.
+To repent, Corianton needed to follow the steps of repentance.
 Ask the children if they remember what those steps are.
 Write a short version of each step on the board as they are mentioned.